Magnite, Inc. research snapshot

 MGNI AI Trading Strategy Framework

 The MGNI AI trading strategy is a rules-based research framework for monitoring a high-beta ad tech stock after a significant decline from its 52-week high.
-It is not personal advice and should be paired with fresh chart data, quarterly CTV revenue trends, Google lawsuit developments, and position sizing that accounts for the 2.25 beta.
+It is not personal advice and should be paired with fresh chart data, the August 5, 2026 earnings report, quarterly CTV revenue trends, Google lawsuit developments, and position sizing that accounts for the 2.25 beta.

 Trend-following setup

-Watch for MGNI to stabilize above the $18 to $19 support zone, then clear the $22 to $23 resistance on above-average volume.
-A sustained move toward the $26 area would require quarterly earnings that show CTV revenue acceleration, margin improvement, and raised guidance.
+Watch for MGNI to hold above the $18 to $19 support zone, then clear the $22 to $23 resistance on above-average volume.
+A sustained move toward the $26 area would require the August 5 report to show CTV revenue acceleration, margin improvement, and raised guidance.

 A close below $18 with elevated volume or a failed bounce after the next earnings report should invalidate the near-term recovery setup.